 Exegesis is the method of interpretation where you objectively read from the text, as opposed to

-everlasting life, the first and only time this concept occurs in the OT!
-Others will awaken to something that sounds very different, everlasting contempt (and shame).
-Now, we will talk about everlasting life again once we get further into the Bible, however the important thing to note is the word
+everlasting life, the first and only time this concept occurs in the OT.
+Those that don't awaken to everlasting life will instead awaken to something that sounds very different: everlasting contempt (and shame).
+We will talk about everlasting life again once we get further into the Bible, however the important thing to note is the word

 Everlasting is translated from the word